pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal-9.md

 ## Enable Access to Pantheon Search
-As a Limited Availability participant, your will need to manually enable access to Solr 8 for your site, for each environment in which you wish to create an index (Dev, Test, Live, and Multidevs).
+As a Limited Availability participant, your will need to manually enable access to Solr 8 for your site, for each environment in which you would like to create an index (Dev, Test, Live, and Multidevs).

 ### Enable at the Site Level
 You must enable Pantheon Search at the site level and add the Apache Solr Index Server.
 This can be done by using either the Terminus CLI or through the Site Dashboard.